How to Clip Rocket League Clips: Best Moments Worth Posting

 Rocket League content ranges from casual stream highlights to RLCS tournament VODs.
 Audio peaks (crowd noise, caster excitement, player reactions) provide clear detection signals.
 The game's replay system also means many clips are already replayed from multiple angles — AI clipping can identify the replay moments as high-value segments.

 AutoClip processes Rocket League YouTube content and surfaces ranked highlights.
-Short clip duration means more highlights per hour of source material — a 2-hour stream might yield 15–20 strong clips.
+Short clip duration means more highlights per hour of source material.
+A 2-hour stream might yield 15–20 strong clips.

 Vertical Reframing for Rocket League